 Horace Greeley High School’s official motto is The Lifelong Joy of Learning.
-Greeley students are inspired and empowered as they consistently engaged in learning experiences that nurture critical thinking and collaborative problem-solving.
-As a result of this hard work during their time at HGHS, many of our students are recognized for their amazing accomplishments!
+Greeley students are inspired and empowered as they consistently engage in learning experiences that nurture critical thinking and collaborative problem-solving.
+As a result of this hard work during their time at HGHS, many students are recognized for their amazing accomplishments!

-At a ceremony on October 29th, 166 seniors at Horace Greeley High School were inducted into the Cum Laude Society, which is an academic recognition program for members of the Senior class based on a set GPA as follows:
+At a ceremony on October 25th, 166 Horace Greeley High School seniors were inducted into the Cum Laude Society, which is an academic recognition program for members of the Senior class based on a set GPA as follows:

 Cum Laude 3.8 and higher GPA

 Magna Cum Laude 3.9 and higher GPA

 Cum Laude honors are awarded early in the senior year after the completion of six semesters.
 Any student with a transcript of all 4.0s is awarded the distinction of Valedictory Honors.
 Students must be enrolled in Greeley for four or more complete semesters to be eligible for Cum Laude and valedictory honors.

 Under the direction of Kathleen Feldman, a pre-recording of Verdi’s String Quartet in E minor, 1st movement performed by The Greeley String Quartet played as honorees and guests took their seats, and Patrick McAuliffe, School Psychologist, delivered this year’s Faculty Address.